TheAliceProject/alice3-extra-models/README.md

 ### Switches
 Buttons and levers with moving parts that can be interacted with

+### VR Teleport
+Targets to select in VR and then teleport the user to.

 ## Subdirectories

 - `SourceModels` The models in importable form - daes and textures.